 The City Forester is responsible for administering Golden’s right-of-way, public park and cemetery tree maintenance program.
 Our services include tree plantings, tree pruning, tree inspections, hazardous tree removals/replacements, integrated pest management (IPM), storm damage, inventory and watering/fertilizing.

-Homeowners in neighborhoods with planting strips are encouraged to contact us for a street tree planting request.
-We will evaluate the site to see if it’s a suitable place for a new tree installation as part of our annual planting program.
+We encourage homeowners with city-owned planting strips to contact us for a street tree planting request.
+We will evaluate the site to ensure its suitability for a new tree as part of our annual planting program.

 Annual Tree Sale

 Each spring, the Golden Parks and Recreation Department offers a diversity of tree species to Golden residents through our annual spring tree sale.
 Trees go on sale March 1 so keep alert as to ensure we do not sell out before you get a chance to purchase trees for your personal yard.
 We offer the trees at a great deal as a way to grow our urban canopy through individual residents!